theleveragedguess/algorist/part_1/chapter_4/README.md

 The extract-min operation costs $O(log(n))$.
 Exchanging the maximum element with the last element and calling heapify repeatedly gives an $O(n.log(n))$ sorting algorithm, named _Heapsort_.
 Heapsort is a great and simple to program sorting algorithm.
 It runs in worst-case $O(n.log(n))$ time, which is the best that can be expected from any sorting algorithm.
 It is an _inplace_ sort, using no extra memory.
 Although other algorithms prove slightly faster in practice, you won’t go wrong using Heapsort for sorting data that sits in the computer’s main memory.

+__Sorting by incremental Insertion__
+Insertion is perhaps the simplest example of the _incremental insertion_ technique, where we build up a complicated data structure on $n$ items by first building it on $n-1$ items and then making the necessary changes to add the last item.
+Incremental insertion proves a particularly useful technique in geometric algorithms.

+## Mergesort: Sorting by Divide-and-Conquer
+Recursive algorithms reduce large problems into smaller ones.
+A recursive approach to sorting involves partitioning the elements  into two groups sorting each of the smaller problems recursively, and then interleaving the two sorted lists to totally order the elements.
+The algorithm is Called _mergesort_.
+It is important to recognize the importance of the interleaving operation.
+Mergesort is a classic divide-and-conquer algorithm.
+We are ahead of the game whenever we can break one large problem into two smaller problems, because the smaller problems are easier to solve.
+The trick is taking advantage of the two partial solutions to construct a solution of the full problem.